SalmonMode/salmonmode.github.io/_pages/waterfall_simulation_writeup.md

 Of course, they may be interrupted, and might not be able to fit the end of one iteration and the start of another in a single block (because there wasn't enough time remaining).
 So normal scheduling rules would still apply.

+The testers would also still be limited to only working on tickets that either they worked on, or were never worked on by a tester.

 But the question is whether or not there's enough "nothing" time for them to reasonably get the catch up work done.
 If they can't, what's left is considered "leftovers".

 ## Leftovers Are How Regression Grows